BernardEpp/ticketing/readme.md

    34.77.218.113 ticketing.dev

+## How to use

+First sign up or in if you already have an account.
+Note, that all data gets lost when you restart the cluster.

+Now you can sell (create) tickets and view available tickets and purchase them.

 ## Setup a new service

 To setup a new node module, create a new directory, cd into it and run: